Department of Energy Invests $50 Million To Improve Critical Energy Infrastructure Security - Slashdot

 They better add a few zeroes to that.

 Coronal Mass Ejection for Life On Earth, Alex...
-(Score:2)
+(Score:3)